uniquelau/vdb.vs-templates/readme.md

 Acne.Site
 + Src
-+ + Acne.Site.Logic - Business Logic folder, include Umbraco Core CMS Binaries
++ + Acne.Site.Logic - Business Logic folder, including Umbraco Core CMS Binaries
 + + Acne.Site.Web - Served Website folder

+6. This is a great time to make a Git Commit.
-6. Download the latest Umbraco version (the webpage will automatically open)
+7. Next, download the latest Umbraco version (the webpage will automatically open)
+8. Extract the files into the 'Web' directory
 7. Open the Visual Studio Solution (Acne.Site.sln)
 8. Open the Nuget Package Manager, and set the Project to 'Logic'
 9. Run 'Install-Package UmbracoCms.Core'